 When filling out a credit application, don't leave any blank spaces.
 Always fill in your time on job, time at residence, and your income amount.
 These three areas of the credit application are where an unethical dealer can manipulate the system and get you into financial trouble.
 Visit my dealer scams section to read more car dealer tricks of the trade.

 The same goes for signing paperwork.
 If you have a cosigner, make sure you're both at the dealership at the same time when signing the same paperwork and also signing in the right spots.
 If something doesn't seem right or you don't understand something, have it explained to you until you do.
 No question is a stupid question when it comes to buying a car.

 If you end up paying a higher interest rate, don't worry, just wait about 6 months or so and apply for an auto refinance loan.
 Online companies such as myAutoloan and InstantCarLoan specialize in paying off high interest car loans and lowering your payments.
 It doesn't cost anything to apply and it may save you a bunch of money in interest charges.

-To learn more on how dealers make money in finance, credit reports, refinancing, establishing credit history and how to get a pre-approved car loan, read my section about dealer finance here.
+Read my auto finance section to learn more on how dealers make money in finance, credit reports, refinancing, establishing credit history and how to get a pre-approved car loan.

 4) Compare Insurance Rates Before Buying a Car